 A few days ago I got the chance to play ADR1FT on a virtual reality setup – and it was absolutely mind-blowing.

 As long as I can remember I have been fascinated by space.
-However unrealistic, it has always been my biggest dream to look upon Earth from outer space.
+As utopian as it may be, it has always been a lifelong dream of mine to float in outer space and look down to Earth.
 To see this marvelous, blue glowing ball hanging in front of me with nothing in between but black void.
 And I think ADR1FT has fulfilled this dream as much as possible.
 I can now somewhat imagine what it must feel like to float in zero G, unable to tell up from down.

-I’ve never been more “in” a game ever before.
+Never ever have I been more “in” a game than here.
 The first time you open up your virtual eyes inside of that space suit is breathtaking.
 Your vision is wrapped by the helmet around it, you’re actually inside the game engine.
 You ARE part of that virtual world.
 It’s like a deep space training simulation with amazing graphics and physics.
 And the absolute freedom of movement.
 It already begins in the main menu when the text labels are floating in mid-air right in front of you.
 You’re able to lean into the words as far as you like and I haven’t been in love with pixels like that since I played the original Worms.